Please feel free to get in touch with one of our friendly team – we’re always happy to help!

 If you didn’t make it to Malham cove on your way into the Dales, make it your first point of call the next day.
 The stunning limestone cliffs and valley below are not to be missed and are a short walk from the town of Malham.
 With a bit of left-over time, take a half hour trip down to explore Bolton Abbey, or take a final hike along Ilkley Moor and finish it off with a few pints in the Cow & Calf pub.

 If you’re driving to Leeds, then you haven’t got far to go at all.
-Wake up at a respectable 9am, cook yourself your last English breakfast of the trip, be on the road at 10am and back to drop off the vehicle by 11am.
-If you are in a VW campervan and have paid extra, just drive straight to your house anywhere in the country by 11am and we will meet you there.
-If you have opted for a car, then drop it off at the same depot you collected it from.
+Wake up at a respectable 9am, cook yourself your last English breakfast of the trip, be on the road at 10am and back to drop off the vehicle by the drop-off time.